-All levels (Geometry-H, Geometry-H2, and Geometry) will cover similar topics but the depth and pace of coverage will be adjusted according to the students' abilities, background, and needs.
-The Geometry H course focuses more heavily on proof-writing than the other levels of geometry offered.
+All levels of Geometry will address similar topics, but the depth and pace of instruction will be tailored to meet the students' abilities, backgrounds, and needs.

 This course is designed to develop geometric thinking starting with the visual and progressing to the analytical, then developing concepts inductively and finally moving to deductive reasoning by using a variety of activities and investigations.
 Students will work in a variety of settings and configurations to continue the development of mathematical thinking and problem solving skills.
 They will use the language of geometry to study and form conjectures about geometric figures and concepts in both 2 dimensional and 3 dimensional space, as well as apply their knowledge to practical, real-life problems, which involve measurement, formulas, inductive reasoning, and deductive reasoning.
-This course can be taken simultaneously with Algebra II.
-Since the course will advocate and encourage the proper use of technology, the purchase of a TI-nSpire CAS CX graphing calculator is recommended.
+The Geometry H course focuses more heavily on proof-writing than the other levels of geometry offered.
+This course may be taken concurrently with Algebra II.

-Prerequisite for Honors: Algebra I H a grade of 85%.
+Prerequisite for Honors: Algebra I H with a grade of 85%.

-ALGEBRA II - H, CP, CP2 📟
+ALGEBRA II - H, CP, CP2 😎

-10 Credits (#14213, #14223, #14233), Grades 10 + 11
+10 Credits (#14213, #14223, #14233), Grades 10 & 11

-This Algebra II course covers Linear Functions (review), Quadratic Functions, Complex Numbers, Polynomial Functions, Rational Exponents and Radical Functions, and selected lessons from Rational Functions.
+This Algebra II course encompasses the following topics: Linear Functions (review), Quadratic Functions, Complex Numbers, Polynomial Functions, Rational Exponents and Radical Functions, and selected lessons from Rational Functions.
 Students will be required to keep a notebook, read and interpret the algebra text and some independent work.
 Emphasis will be placed on investigating and solving real world problems that will include open-ended and open-response questions to assist in preparing students for the MCAS exam.
-Since the course will advocate and encourage the proper use of technology, the purchase of a TI-nSpire CAS CX graphing calculator is recommended.

-Prerequisite for Honors: Algebra I H grade of 85%, Algebra 1 CP grade of 95% or higher and the recommendation of your teacher.
+Prerequisite for Honors: Algebra I H with a grade of 85%, Algebra I CP with a grade of 95% or higher and the recommendation of your teacher.

-QUANTITATIVE REASONING AND PROBLEM SOLVING CP

-10 Credits (#14433), Grades 11 + 12
+QUANTITATIVE REASONING AND PROBLEM SOLVING - CP 10 Credits (#14433), Grades 11 & 12